-A new generation of electromagnetic hardware/software that can be used for land, marine and borehole applications allows us to get better and more dense data.
+Over the past decade we optimized new generation of electromagnetic hardware/software that can be used for land, marine and borehole applications allows us to get better and more dense data.
+Further the optimization includes target resistivity and choice of component/sensors.
 The system uses a seismic-like architecture with nodes, each of which can be expanded with sub-arrays.
 It combines for the first time electromagnetic and microseismic data recording in a single box on the same time base.
-The modular architecture allows a fit-for-purpose configuration tailored to the specific exploration / monitoring target.
-It is not limited by number of channels or components to-be-recorded.
-For geothermal applications, depending upon the user requirements we define four different configurations suitable: Advanced MT, Broadband MT, Mini MT with AMT, and MT with TDEM.
-System characterization and a geothermal field example underline the technical features.
+The modular architecture allows a fit-forpurpose configuration tailored to the specific exploration / monitoring target.
+It is not limited by number of channels components to-be-recorded.
+For geothermal or applications, depending upon the user requirements we define four different configurations suitable: Advanced MT, Broadband MT, Mini MT with AMT, and MT with TDEM.
+For hydrocarbon applications the independent node concept is more efficient.
+System characterization and a geothermal field and monitoring examples underline the technical features.